alessiococchieri/BDA-project-sparkify/README.md

 F1 macro: 0.6944444444444444
 AUC-PR: 0.625
 ```
 The model shows high overfitting and in general the perfomances are much worse than logistic regression.
-This can be justified by the fact tat Random Forest is more suitable for much larger dataset where the relationship between the features and target variable is complex.
+This can be justified by the fact that Random Forest is more suitable for much larger dataset where the relationship between the features and target variable is complex.

 ### Feature importance
 In a Random Forest Classifier, feature importance is a measure of the contribution of each feature to the prediction accuracy of the model.
 From the plot we can see as paid_user and downgraded are the feature with the least impact on churn prediction, while days_registered and session_gap turned out to be the most important.